What Should You Know Before Getting an Alaskan Malamute Puppy?

 • How much they cost to look after each year

-Alaskan Malamutes are large working dogs that are used to pull heavy sleds, making them a suitable breed for active families and individuals.
-This dog may require a lot of TLC due to its large size, but The Spruce Pets explains that its friendly, loyal, playful, and affectionate temperament will make the effort worthwhile.
+Alaskan Malamutes are large working dogs used to pull heavy sleds, making them suitable for active families and individuals.

-Keep in mind that whilst Malamutes do love affection from their owners, they are also a very independent breed.
-Alaskan Malamutes will benefit from alone time and you must be able to respect their personal-space boundaries to form a trusting relationship.
+Remember that while Malamutes love affection from their owners, they are also very independent.
+Alaskan Malamutes will benefit from alone time, and you must be able to respect their personal space boundaries to form a trusting relationship.

-Given the special needs of this big breed, we recommend getting a strong and sturdy leash that won’t snap if pulled hard and a suitable harness to improve control.
-You should also provide them with large dog rope toys that will remain durable even during playtime.
+Given the unique needs of this giant breed, we recommend getting a strong and sturdy leash that won’t snap if pulled hard and a suitable harness to improve control.
+You should also provide them with large dog rope toys that remain durable even during playtime.

 Common Health Concerns

-This disease is mostly caused by genetics, which is why it tends to be common among Alaskan Malamutes.
-Once this orthopedic problem develops, your Malamute may find it difficult to experience stability and optimal function in their hips and elbows.
+Once this orthopedic problem develops, your Malamute may find it challenging to experience stability and optimal function in their hips and elbows.

 Polyneuropathy